foo-software/status/README.md

   - [Open incidents](https://github.com/foo-software/incidents/issues)
   - [Closed incidents](https://github.com/foo-software/incidents/issues?q=is%3Aissue+is%3Aclosed)
 - **[Bugs](https://github.com/foo-software/bugs/issues)**: Did you discover a bug?
 Open an issue here or review existing ones.
 - **[Features](https://github.com/foo-software/features/issues)**: Have an idea that would really help your workflow?
 It doesn't hurt to put in a request.
-We open any ideas, even half-baked.
+We're open to any ideas, even half-baked.

 ## Credits